 “The goal of reducing carbon emissions from the urban environment will thus be achieved by reconceptualizing the city and improving the management of land resources.
 This new conceptualization will systematically integrate nature into the city and deploy HQE buildings that produce renewable energy and can supplying local consumers thanks to the development of adequate storage and grid capacities (the concept of “zen-e-cities” developed under the master plan for the “third industrial revolution”).
 The pursued strategy consists of developing all forms of nature in the city, as well as accompanying several pilot cases of the energy transition, which prove through their innovation that a “low carbon” urban model (in line with the climate context and responding to the energy transition) is possible and can be generalized onto other territories.
 This falls entirely under the logic of the “Third Industrial Revolution”.”

-At the beginning of the project in June 2017, the City of Lille met with the Climate, Air, Energy department of the Regional Council’s Energies and Transitions service, the managing authority of PO FEDER.
-The objective was to identify the needs of PO FEDER regarding the theme of the low carbon city, in order to identify the priorities of the actions of the MOLOC project.
+At the beginning of the project in June 2017, the City of Lille met with the Climate, Air, Energy department of the Regional Council’s Energies and Transitions service, the managing authority of ERDF-ESF OPERATIONAL PROGRAMME.
+The objective was to identify the needs of ERDF-ESF OPERATIONAL PROGRAMME regarding the theme of the low carbon city, in order to identify the priorities of the actions of the MOLOC project.

 Under the rubric of axis 3 – investment priority 4, the Regional Council launched a call for tender for a “low carbon pilot neighborhood”.
-Concerning this axis of the PO, a mutual need was identified for the Region and the MOLOC project:
+Concerning this axis of the OP, a mutual need was identified for the Region and the MOLOC project:

 For MOLOC, understanding the evaluation criteria of this call for tender would help frame the project’s activities